Mekhlabhishek/Test1/book/chapter-13.md

 # How WebdriverIO and Selenium Work Together

 Welcome to the last section of the WebdriverIO course.
-In last few chapters, we saw how to write test cases and run them with the mocha framework.
+In the last few chapters, we saw how to write test cases and run them with the mocha framework.
 Now, we are going to see some advanced features for WebdriverIO.
-So, let's begin with taking a look into how WebdriverIO and Selenium do a job for us.
+So, let's begin by taking a look into how WebdriverIO and Selenium do a job for us.

 ## Getting ready